wamp-proto/wamp-proto/rfc/text/advanced/ap_50_payload_passthru_mode.md

   is for example mqtt message that should be simply delivered to wamp topic as is.
 * Sensitive user data that should be delivered to target *Callee* without any possibility to unveil it during delivery.

-This needs can be covered with `Protected Payload Mode` feature.
+This needs can be covered with `Payload Passthru Mode` feature.
 This feature allows:

 * Specifying additional attributes during `CALL`, `PUBLISH`, `EVENT`, `YIELD`, `RESULT` messages to signal *Router* to skip payload inspection.